Icinga/icinga2/doc/09-object-types.md

 Ensure to use the same configuration for both attributes on **all** endpoints to avoid communication problems which requires to use `cipher_list` compatible with the endpoint using the oldest version of the OpenSSL library.
-If using other tools to connect to the API ensure also compatibility with them as this setting affects not only inter-cluster communcation but also the REST API.
+If using other tools to connect to the API ensure also compatibility with them as this setting affects not only inter-cluster communication but also the REST API.

 ### CheckerComponent <a id="objecttype-checkercomponent"></a>